Skip to main content

 Intent hashing

 When a user submits a workflow, the complete YAML definition is cryptographically hashed and stored on Kalp Chain alongside the user’s signature.
+This creates a non-repudiable record that:

 • Proves the user authorized the specific workflow